coliff/prevent-pii-tracking-in-google-analytics/README.md

 # Prevent PII from being tracking in Google Analytics

 Google don't allow PII (Personally Identifiable Information) to be tracked in Google Analytics.
-You can have your Google Analytics account suspeneded if you don't abide by the rules.
+You can have your Google Analytics account suspended if you don't abide by the rules.

 Google provide some helpful [Best Practises information](https://support.google.com/adsense/answer/6156630?hl=en), but their suggestions often rely on rewriting your web application so that PPI aren't displayed in the URL.